camunda-community-hub/camunda-8-helm-profiles/backup/README.md

 # Camunda Backup Script

 [This page](https://docs.camunda.io/docs/self-managed/operational-guides/backup-restore/backup-and-restore/) provides a list of steps necessary to create a backup of a Camunda Self Managed environment.
-These steps require [cluster level elasticsearch privileges](https://docs.camunda.io/docs/self-managed/concepts/elasticsearch-privileges/)
+These steps require [cluster level Elasticsearch privileges](https://docs.camunda.io/docs/self-managed/concepts/elasticsearch-privileges/)

-In some cases, because of Security Policies, it is not possible to grant the Camunda applications the elastic search cluster level access necessary to run the bakcup steps.
+In some cases, because of Security Policies, it is not possible to grant the Camunda applications the elastic search cluster level access necessary to run the backup steps.

-As a possible work around to this problem, this directory contains a [backup.sh](backup.sh) script that is possible to run from outside a Camunda Kubernetes Cluster.
+As a possible workaround to this problem, this directory contains a [backup.sh](backup.sh) script that is possible to run from outside a Camunda Kubernetes Cluster.

 # Prerequisites